Posted on

 Map: Day 33

 Then we were on our way and out of the city to the Coromandel district where we would be spending the next four days.
-Our first stop was the PAC 'n SAVE supermarket in Thames, where we restocked our groceries for the next few days.
+Our first stop was the bakery and the PAK 'n SAVE supermarket in Thames, where we bought treats for lunch and restocked our groceries for the next few days.
 The trip took a bit longer than expected due to a large detour we had to make.
 Highway 2 was closed for several hours due to a very bad fatal accident, a head-on between a truck and a car.

 Our next stop was the Broken Hills area in the Coromandel district.
 This area had several trails in the forest through minng tunnels, passing by waterfalls, mine entrances, and other fun features.